Chapter 3:

 “Much obliged.”

-No sooner had he strapped himself in that he learned why exactly the car had given him the impression of a powerplant mismatch.
+No sooner had he strapped himself in that he learned exactly why he had been given the impression of a powerplant mismatch.
 Maho put her foot on the gas, and what sounded like an inline-four roared.

 With a final squeal of tortured rubber, the suspicious pair by the riverside sped away from the scene.